Yorkshire Dales National Park

 Limestone hills and dry-stone walls in the west of the Yorkshire Dales.
 This part of the national park is popular with walkers due to the presence of the Yorkshire three peaks.

 The Yorkshire Dales National Park is a 2178 km2 national park in England which covers most of the Yorkshire Dales, the Howgill Fells, and the Orton Fells.
 The Nidderdale area of the Yorkshire Dales is not within the national park, and has instead been designated a national landscape.
 Most of the park is within North Yorkshire, with a sizeable area in Cumbria and a small part in Lancashire.
 The park was designated in 1954, and extended in 2016.
 More than 95% of the land in the park is privately owned; there are over 1,000 farms in this area.

 In 2020, the national park was named an International Dark Sky Reserve.
-This means that the area has "low levels of light pollution with good conditions for astronomy".
+This means the park has "low levels of light pollution, ideal conditions for stargazing and astronomy".

 As of 2017, some 23,500 residents live within the park boundary; a 2018 report estimated that the park attracted more than four million visitors per year.
 The economy consists primarily of tourism and agriculture.